glyfish/glyfish.github.io/_drafts/discrete_cross_correlation_theorem.md

 \end{aligned}\ \ \ \ \ (12)
 {% endkatex %}

-The Python code listing below uses `fftpack` from `scipy` to confirm the calculation of equation {% katex %}(12){% endkatex %}.
+The Python code listing below uses the FFT implementation from `numpy` to confirm the calculation of equation {% katex %}(12){% endkatex %}.
 It first defines the time series example data
 {% katex %}f{% endkatex %}.
 The Fourier Transform provided by `fftpack` is then used to compute
 {% katex %}\overline{f}{% endkatex %} followed by calculation of the inverse Fourier Transform